-Hi, I am Tom Gedeon, Professor of Computer Science and Head of the Human Centred Computing (Hcc) Research Area of the Research School of Computer Science in the College of Engineering and Computer Science at The Australian National University in Canberra.
+Hi, I am Tom Gedeon, Professor of Computer Science and Head of the Human Centred Computing (Hcc) Research Area of the School of Computing in the College of Engineering and Computer Science at The Australian National University in Canberra.

-My research is focused on the development of automated systems for information extraction, from textual as well as eye gaze and physiological human data, and for the synthesis of the extracted information into humanly useful information resources, primarily using neural network and fuzzy logic methods.
+My research is focused on the development of automated systems for information extraction, from textual as well as eye gaze and physiological human data, and for the synthesis of the extracted information into humanly useful information resources, primarily using neural network, deep learning and fuzzy logic methods.
 This is human centred computing.
+For papers see my google scholar page.

-- Biologically inspired computing: includes neural networks, fuzzy systems, evolutionary programming.
+- Biologically inspired computing: neural networks, deep learning, fuzzy systems, evolutionary programming.

 - Neural networks for feature selection, rule extraction, explanations, architecture related to tasks, cascade correlation